 Freeway Driving School is based in Oxford offering driving lessons in Oxford, Abingdon, and the surrounding areas.
-We have highly graded male and female driving instructors who have been teaching successfully in and around Oxford since July 1991.
+We have highly graded driving instructors who have been teaching successfully in and around Oxford since July 1991.

 Freeway Driving School offer a full range of driving lessons to bring your driving up from a complete novice to a standard where you can reasonably expect to pass the driving test 1st time!

 We will teach you to drive safely and not just to a standard where you will ‘pass’ the driving test.
 You will be taught in a Dual Control car with either a male or female driving instructor.